SNL-UCSB/cs176b-assignments/spring23/assignment2/README.md

 This task has some similarities with the [Multi-hop route inspector (MRI)](https://github.com/p4lang/tutorials/tree/master/exercises/mri) tutorial.
 However, unlike MRI, it clones the probe packets, adds the queue size information for just one switch, and compares the queue size value with a threshold value before sending it to the monitor.

 ### Bonus Tasks
 We encourage the interested students to further optimize the packet processing pipeline for bonus points.
 Please note that to make these tasks work, you may have to fiddle around with the assignment files (e.g., `sX-runtime.json`).
-Therefore, please attempt these tasks only after you have finished the other tasks.
+Therefore, please attempt these tasks only after you have finished the assignment.
 Also, we don't expect you to provide a fully functioning solution.
 In your submission, you can write your thought process, what you attempted, etc.

 * The current pipeline clones all the packets from ingress to egress.
 Optimize this pipeline, such that it selectively clones the probe packets for which the queue size exceeds the threshold.
 (20 points)
 * The current pipeline uses a hardcoded value as threshold.
 Changing this value requires recompiling the P4 program, which is expensive.
 Optimize this pipeline, such that it can dynamically update the threshold value.
 One possible approach can be to use a match-action table, where the action can be to read the threshold value from the memory, and write it to packet's metadata.
 (40 points)